Trumbull Campus Safety Contacts

 The "Disclosure of Campus Safety Policy and Campus Crime Statistics Act" is a federal law enacted in 1990 requiring universities and colleges that receive federal funds to publish certain information regarding crimes that occur on or near campus.

 Daily Crime Log

 The daily crime log is the record of criminal incidents or alleged criminal incidents that have been reported to Campus Security.
 Crimes are entered into the log within two days of being reported to Campus Security.
-The log is a hard copy document and available upon request in the Campus Security Office, which is located in Room 232 of the Classroom Building.
-You may also call Campus Security at 330-727-2767 for more information about the daily crime log.
+The log is a hard copy document and available upon request in the Campus Security Office, which is located in Room 187 of the Theatre/Library Building.
+You may also call Campus Security at 330-675-8832 for more information about the daily crime log.